ScaffoldMC/ScaffoldMC/README.md

 of use often have unappealing user interfaces, are platform dependent, and/or are paid.

-mc-server-ui aims to be **the most integrated server panel for Minecraft**.
+ScaffoldHost aims to be **the most integrated server panel for Minecraft**.
 It intends to go beyond generic server management, providing easy mod management, one-click loader installation, and more - bringing the seamless experience of third-party client launchers to the server.

 ### Scope

 This project is intended to be a server manager for Minecraft Java Servers and Proxies.
 No other services are intended to be supported.

 ## Building